Pragateeshwaran/GPT-2-From-Scratch/README.md

-# GPT-2 From Scratch
+# NeuroFill From Scratch

-This project implements a GPT-2 model from scratch using PyTorch.
+This project implements a NeuroFill model from scratch using PyTorch.
 It includes data preprocessing, model architecture, and a custom training loop.

 ## Project Structure